Blood and Black Lace (1964) poster

 The model Isabella is found murdered, her body stuffed in a cupboard in the fashion house of Countess Christina Como.
 The police investigate and talk to the other models.
 It is discovered that Isabella left behind a diary and it is believed that this might hold details about the man Isabella was seeing or the person she is reputed to have been blackmailing.
 However, the masked killer then begins killing other models.

-Although there are one or two films that can be cited as precedents – Bava had earlier made The Evil Eye (1962), which has some style but he did not regard that as a happy experience – it was with Blood and Black Lace that Bava essentially created the Giallo psycho-thriller.
-The giallo (the Italian word for ‘yellow’) was so named for Il Giallo Mondadori, a series of books from the Italian publishing house Mondadori Publishing, which were mostly reprints of English-language thriller writers that were issued with distinctive lurid yellow covers.
+Although there are one or two films that can be cited as precedents – Bava had earlier made The Evil Eye (1962), which has some style but he did not regard that as a happy experience – it was with Blood and Black Lace that Bava essentially created the Giallo film.
+The giallo (the Italian word for ‘yellow’) was so named for Il Giallo Mondadori, a series of books from the Italian publishing house Mondadori Publishing, which were mostly reprints of English-language thriller writers that came issued with distinctive lurid yellow covers.

 Bava’s extraordinary artistry is evident from the opening murder where Francesca Ungaro leaves the salon, where she has been outfitted in a vinyl jacket in the brightest scarlet imaginable purely for the visual splendour it offers.
 Her murder takes place with classical architecture and statues in the background and gorgeously showoffy shots like her walking through a lit-up avenue of trees and with a shot that illuminates her face and throat just before she is strangled.
 The same scarlet red becomes a predominating visual motif throughout the film with key items – Izabella’s diary, the mannequins in the salon – being painted red.

-The film often feels as though Mario Bava has suddenly discovered the colour palette and all the things he can do with lighting schemes.
+Blood and Black Lace often feels as though Mario Bava has suddenly discovered the colour palette and all the things he can do with lighting schemes.
 There is the scene where Ariana Gorini goes to antique dealer Dante DiPaolo’s apartment and Bava’s camera wanders through the antiques on multiple levels where each area and cubbyhole is lit a different colour – rich greens, pinks and blue – and we watch for the vibrance of the colour schemes as much as we do the killer stalking through the shadows.

 There is an extravagant splendour to the arrangement of costumes, drapes and especially the range of colours in these.
 There is also the sheer decadent beauty of a shot focused up on a classical painted ceiling as one of the girls lies on a bed blowing smoke rings up at it.